When should I call the WTOP Traffic Center?

-Why can't you refer to a direction on the Beltway, instead of Inner and Outer
+Why can't you refer to a direction on the Beltway, instead of Inner and Outer Loop, which is confusing?

 For simplicity, Inner and Outer Loops were created and signed on the highway to help people identify which loop they're on and help traffic reporters explain to motorists what's going on.
 Think of it as clockwise and counter clockwise.
-At WTOP, we also try to use town names, such as "if you're traveling on the Outer Loop of the Beltway, from Greenbelt (NB 495), around through Silver Spring and Bethesda (WB 495), past I-270 and across the American Legion Bridge (SB 495) into Virginia…"
+At WTOP, we also try to use town names, such as "if you're traveling on the Outer Loop of the Beltway, from Greenbelt (I-495 North), around through Silver Spring and Bethesda (I-495 West), past I-270 and across the American Legion Bridge (I-495 South) into Virginia…"

 Why don't you report speed traps?

 See also the question about police activity.

 Who has the right of way in a traffic circle?

 First, let me explain why traffic circles were invented.
 They were invented to slow traffic down at busy intersections where traffic lights weren't needed.

 Don't panic if you miss your way out, just ride around the circle one more time and work your way over to the right side of the circle.
 Remember, traffic circles are intended to slow traffic, so slow down and be careful.